Patient Education

 Frequently Asked Questions (FAQs)

-1. Is adrenal fatigue a real medical condition?
+1. Is fatigue and stress-related symptoms a real medical condition?

-2. What foods should I eat for adrenal support?
+2. What foods should I eat for general wellness?

 Lean proteins, vegetables, whole grains, nuts, seeds, low-sugar fruits, bone broth, and sea vegetables are excellent choices.